BontaVlad/BontaVlad.github.io/_posts/2015-06-11-my-life-in-the-terminal.md

 > something like Helm/Anything/CtrlP for the terminal.
 It tries to find the best
 > match, like other fuzzy finders (Sublime, ido, Helm).

+This is what README will tell you, I mostly use it for git add, quicly rm a file or simply quick open it for editing.
+I see a lot of potential here but I always fall back to old habits(shame shame).

 ####[feh][feh-link]
 feh is an X11 image viewer aimed mostly at console users.
 Unlike most other viewers, it does not have a fancy GUI, but simply displays